Math

 long y)

 Returns the largest (closest to positive infinity) long value that is less than or equal to the algebraic quotient.
-There is one special case, if the dividend is the Long.MIN_VALUE and the divisor is -1, then integer overflow occurs and the result is equal to Long.MIN_VALUE.
+There is one special case: if the dividend is Long.MIN_VALUE and the divisor is -1, then integer overflow occurs and the result is equal to Long.MIN_VALUE.

 Normal integer division operates under the round to zero rounding mode (truncation).
 This operation instead acts under the round toward negative infinity (floor) rounding mode.
-The floor rounding mode gives different results from truncation when the exact result is negative.
+The floor rounding mode gives different results from truncation when the exact result is not an integer and is negative.

 For examples, see floorDiv(int, int).